HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

 The most used web fonts also continue to narrow around a recognizable canon.
 A handful of Google-originated sans-serifs (Roboto, Open Sans, Montserrat, Poppins, Lato), plus ubiquitous icon kits (Font Awesome, Swiper's icons, legacy Bootstrap glyphs), account for a huge share of CSS declarations—and the same families increasingly show up in variable form, which is why variable-font usage has climbed to roughly 4 in 10 sites.
 At the same time, open licensing (especially OFL) and large, multi-script projects are pushing the web to be more global: Cyrillic and Greek coverage keep growing, Japanese and Korean web fonts are commonly delivered via Google's CDN, and only the very largest Chinese fonts still lag because of size.
 So the executive summary for 2025 is this: web fonts are universal, delivery is tilting toward self-hosting, performance practices are normalized, a small set of families dominates real-world CSS, variable fonts are going mainstream, and ongoing open-source work is what's making possible this vast expansion of global typography.
 We explore these patterns and describe the current state of web typography in detail below.

-## Hosting and Services
+## Hosting and services

-This year's HTTP Almanac crawl confirms that self-hosting is the most widespread means of delivering web fonts.
+This year's Web Almanac crawl confirms that self-hosting is the most widespread means of delivering web fonts.
 About 72% of websites (both desktop and mobile) serve at least one font file from their own origin, either by self-hosting exclusively or by using a mix of self-hosted and externally hosted fonts.
 That figure is just over one percentage point higher than last year, and about 4-5 points higher than in 2022, indicating a steady increase.
 In other words, the rise in self-hosting that became apparent in 2022 is still continuing.

 Within that 72%, we can break down two significant groups: